Kawser-nerd/testingGitHub/README.md

 This is added in Master Branch

-This is added in Master Branch Twice
+This is deleted in Master Branch Twice

+THis is optional in Master Branch

 This is added in Master Branch Thrice